-In order to standardise calibration techniques, Aquaread® provide plastic calibration bottles into which the Aquaprobe® can be directly inserted.
-The Aquaprobe® is designed to be calibrated in these calibration bottles with the Probe Sleeve and Sleeve End Cap fitted.
+The AP-5000 is provided with a two part calibration cup.
+The probe is designed to be calibrated in these cups with the Probe Sleeve and Sleeve End Cap fitted.

-The Probe Sleeve and Sleeve End Cap form an integral, working part of the Probe's measurement system, and MUST be fitted during calibration and measurement for correct operation.
-See section 2.3 Important Information about the Probe Sleeve & Sleeve End Cap for further details.
+The Probe sleeve and End Cap form an integral, working part of the Probe's optical and EC measurement system, and MUST be fitted during calibration and measurement for correct operation.